ruuda/blog/posts/build-system-insights.md

 Managing the compiler means
 that I can check out a two-year old commit of [my blog generator][src], and `stack build` still produces a binary.
+In the mean time,
+I had to reinstall the Python dependencies of my blog while writing this post, as Arch Linux started shipping Python 3.7 rather than 3.6, and the artefacts in my virtualenv suddenly became unrunnable, without me changing any code.
 Rust’s version manager Rustup learned this lesson recently with the [introduction][rustup] of a toolchain file.